bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_7.rst

 * ``title``: the title for you document (to be used in the HTML's ``<title>`` tag)

-Bokeh creates the HTML file when you call the :func:`~bokeh.io.show` function.
+Bokeh creates the HTML file when you call the |show| function.
 This function also automatically opens a web browser to display the HTML file.

-If you want Bokeh to only generate the file but not open it in a web browser, use the :func:`~bokeh.io.save` function instead.
+If you want Bokeh to only generate the file but not open it in a web browser, use the |save| function instead.
 You need to import the ``save()`` function before using it, just like you did for ``show()``.

 .. literalinclude:: examples/first_steps_7_export_html.py
    :language: python